 Does a tennis elbow injection of cortisone help?

 Previously, cortisone injections have been given to patients with troublesome pain.
 However, recent studies suggest that cortisone may not be good for patients with tennis elbow.
-In a recent paper written by Dr Masci, there is good evidence to suggest that cortisone is not great for this tennis elbow.
-While patients get short-term relief of up to 6 weeks with cortisone, they often do worse after 3 months.
+In a recent paper written by Dr. Masci, there is good evidence to suggest that cortisone is not great for this tennis elbow.
+While patients get short-term relief of up to 6 weeks with cortisone, they often worsen after three months.
 Also, we know that many people develop a re-flare after a cortisone injection.
 Overall, it would seem that a cortisone injection for this condition sets patients back rather than forwards.

-If cortisone is not good for tendons, then what are the other options?
+If cortisone is not suitable for tennis elbow, what are the other options?